BestTimesToVisit.com Logo

 Cost:$2.50 for a 2-hour pass, $5 for a day pass (same as MAX).

-Biketown is Portland's popular bike-share program, with bright orange bikes readily available throughout the city.
-It's ideal for exploring parks, covering short distances between transit stops, or enjoying a sunny afternoon.
+BIKETOWN is Portland's popular bike-share program, with bright orange bikes readily available throughout the city.
+It's a fantastic way to experience the city at your own pace, especially for exploring parks and neighborhoods.

 Ride-Sharing Services (Uber/Lyft)

-Uber and Lyft are widely available in Portland and are convenient for direct, door-to-door service, especially late at night or when traveling with luggage.
-They can be more expensive than public transit but offer flexibility.
+Uber and Lyft are widely available in Portland and offer convenient door-to-door service, especially for areas not well-served by public transit or when traveling with luggage.
+They are a good option for late nights or when time is of the essence.

 Walking